loztsky/STAR-Net/README.md

 ```ini
 warehouse=${othr_data}
 ```
-Due to the confidentiality of the dataset, we cannot open source it completely.
-We have open sourced a part of it, available at [Google Drive](https://drive.google.com/drive/folders/1UQBs6HTbl2ckQ6tTC9Ndoj8WQwCtf9yv?usp=drive_link).
+Due to the confidentiality of the dataset, we cannot open source it.

 ## 3. Usage